tonizeng/3D-Ball-Balancer/README.md

 - Arduino code that listens for commands and moves the platform motors accordingly.
 - Keep the serial command format in sync with the new controller.

-notes: we should define a starting position / find a way to "zero" the system, so we have a consistent starting point.
+notes: we should finetune to make our starting position more flat